 Each year, travelers from around the world flock to San Diego for the gorgeous weather and pristine beaches.
 With more than 70 miles of coastline along the powerful Pacific Ocean, these beaches offer breathtaking views and ample opportunities for recreation.
 Locals and tourists flock to the beaches daily to soak up the sun, hike the trails, surf, swim, and enjoy all kinds of water sports.
 San Diego is a paradise for outdoor enthusiasts looking to experience the natural beauty of the West Coast while staying close to all the modern amenities of a cosmopolitan city.
 Here you can wander along the rugged and wild shoreline for miles, without ever being too far from world-class dining and exciting nightlife.

 San Diego’s beaches offer the ideal opportunity to watch the sun as it settles below the horizon line over the majestic Pacific Ocean.
 Each night, epic and colorful displays light up the sky with colors ranging from bright orange to deep purple.
 The cotton-candy sunsets are awe-inspiring.
-Even the locals never get tired of wandering to the beaches to appreciate the epic colors.Nature is an incredible artist, and no two San Diego sunsets are precisely alike.
+Even the locals never get tired of wandering to the beaches to appreciate the epic colors.
+Nature is an incredible artist, and no two San Diego sunsets are precisely alike.
 During your trip to San Diego, carve out some time to witness one for yourself.
 It’s the perfect way to relax at the end of a fun-filled day and appreciate the natural beauty.

 The sunsets are visible from many vantage points around San Diego, so choosing where to watch might prove to be a challenge.
-If you’re looking for the best beach to watch the San Diego Sunset, we’ve rounded up a list of ideal spots.
+If you’re looking for the best beach to watch the San Diego sunset, we’ve rounded up a list of ideal spots.
 Whether you’re a local looking for a new place to relax at the close of the day, or a first-time visitor chasing the perfect San Diego sunset, get ready to experience best sunset spots and create memories that will last a lifetime.
 Don’t forget to pack your camera, as you’ll want to remember these sunsets long after you leave San Diego’s shores.
 They’re sure to take your breath away!

 When is the best time to watch San Diego sunsets?

-San Diego has gorgeous sunsets and nearly perfect weather year-round, but the best of the best can be viewed between the autumn equinox (September 22) and the winter solstice (December 21.)
+San Diego has gorgeous sunsets and nearly perfect weather year-round, but the best of the best can be viewed between the autumn equinox (September 22) and the winter solstice (December 21).
 During the months of May and June, the sunsets might not be visible on certain days due to the cloudy weather.
-San Diego locals refer to these months as “May Grey” and “June Gloom” even though most days still have plenty of sunshine.
+San Diego locals refer to these months as “May Gray” and “June Gloom” even though most days still have plenty of sunshine.
 In a city that has around 263 sunny days per year, even a little bit of cloud coverage feels significant to the locals!

 In early spring the sun sets around 6 pm in San Diego, and by summertime, it can set as late as 8 pm.
 In the fall, expect the sun to set between 6 pm-7:30 pm.
 During the winter months, after daylight savings, you’ll have to be ready in the late afternoon.
 Expect the sun to set by 4:45 pm.
 It’s best to arrive at your sunset spot about 45 minutes before the sun sets to set up your area, get your camera ready, and relax while you await nature’s art show.